 - The fatigue load combination is given in the CA Table 3.4.1-1.
-A load factor (γ) of 1.75 is specified on the live load (Fatigue truck) for Fatigue I load combination. - A Fatigue truck is one design truck with a constant 30-ft spacing between the 32.0-kip axles as specified in CA (3.6.1.4). - Apply the IM = 1.15 factor to the fatigue loads. - Check both top and bottom reinforcement to ensure that the stress range in the reinforcement under the fatigue load stays within the range specified in the above equation.
+A load factor (γ) of 1.75 is specified on the live load (Fatigue truck) for infinite fatigue life, and a load factor (γ) of 1.0 for the permit load for finite fatigue life. - A Fatigue truck is one design truck with a constant 30-ft spacing between the 32.0-kip axles as specified in CA (3.6.1.4). - Apply the IM = 1.15 factor to the fatigue loads. - Check both top and bottom reinforcement to ensure that the stress range in the reinforcement under the fatigue load stays within the range specified in the above equation.